jrasmusson/ios-starter-kit/autolayout/Centering-and-alignment.md

 # Centerng and aligning

 Here is a good technique for centering and aligning.
+Hang everything off the activate image and label.
+The trick with this layout is to pick a base, and then align everything relative to it.
+You could try this with `UIStackView` but you would have a lot of stackViews.
+And this way you have full control over everything.

 <img src="https://github.com/jrasmusson/ios-starter-kit/blob/master/autolayout/images/centering-and-aligning.png" width="400"  alt="drawing" />